Matthew Cleveland: Recruiting

 Cleveland was considered a five-star recruit by 247Sports and Rivals, and a four-star recruit by ESPN.
 On July 21, 2020, he committed to playing college basketball for Florida State over offers from Kansas, Michigan, Stanford and NC State.

 College career

 On November 24, 2021, Cleveland scored 17 points including a put-back basket with 2.1 seconds remaining in overtime in an 81–80 victory over Boston University.
-On February 26, 2022, he scored 20 points and hit a three-pointer at the buzzer in a 64-63 win against Virginia.
+On February 26, 2022, he scored 20 points and hit a three-pointer at the buzzer in a 64–63 win against Virginia.
 Cleveland was named ACC Sixth Man of The Year.
+Cleveland transferred to the University of Miami in the summer of 2023 and will start his junior season as a Miami Hurricane.

+Professional career

+In July 2025, he was signed by the Dallas Mavericks.
+He was waived on October 17, 2025.